 The brain is a complex organ.
 When it sustains damages, the results can be unpredictable.
 Every person is different, so non-economic damages can vary widely.

 Speak openly and honestly with your doctor and lawyer.
-Your lawyer will need to value your non-economic damages as accurately as possible.
+Your Macon traumatic brain injury lawyers will need to value your non-economic damages as accurately as possible.
 The at-fault party should pay for what their negligence has taken from you.

 If a family member was killed because of a brain injury, contact a lawyer.
 You could have a wrongful death case.
 Certain loved ones can bring a wrongful death claim for damages like: